Managing Your Board the Right Way

 THINGS TO AVOID

 • Hiding Bad News.
 Don’t withhold bad news or try to spin it to make it look good.
 Bad news is bad news.
 You need to be straightforward and factual about it and have a plan for dealing with it.
-If you need advice remediating a problem, make sure your Board members weigh in.
+If you need advice on remediating a problem, ensure your Board members weigh in.

 ALWAYS LOOK IN THE MIRROR

-Let me discuss something that can inevitable.
+Let me discuss something that can be inevitable.
 Your Board might decide that your services as CEO are no longer needed.
-Many CEOs are shocked when this happens, but, assuming that you aren’t grossly incompetent, you should just chalk this up to the vagaries of the business cycle.
-There are CEOs who are great at starting, scaling, or driving exits for companies.
-It’s rare that the same CEO is good at all three.
+Many CEOs are shocked when this happens, but, assuming you aren’t grossly incompetent, you should chalk this up to the vagaries of the business cycle.
+Some CEOs are great at starting, scaling, or driving exits for companies.
+The same CEO is rarely good at all three.

 Initially, when you’re asked to examine other opportunities, you’ll likely take it personally.
-Then you’ll think about all the things you could have done differently or better.
+Then you’ll think about everything you could have done differently or better.
 You might feel that your Board should have provided more support.
 The most important thing, however, is to think about yourself.
 You should analyze:

 • What you liked and didn’t like in the role.